FerreraGab95/emv-qrcps.net/README.md

 // ...
 OR

-AdditionalDataFieldTemplate additionalDataFieldTemplate = new AdditionalDataFieldTemplate() {
+AdditionalDataFieldTemplate additionalDataFieldTemplate = new AdditionalDataFieldTemplate (
     billNumber,
     mobileNumber,
     storeLabel,